Ciekce/MedeaCTF/README.md

 |---|---|---|
 |`SIN`|`SCODE`|`SMAIN`|

-Any other space index value is an error.
+Any other space index value is an error, as is more than one chunk with the same space index.

 Data in memory space chunks is used as the initial data for the specified memory space offset by 1 word, and right-padded with `0x0000` if shorter than 65534 words.